-A critical, but often overlooked role of communication in change programmes is to create psychological safety.
-When people feel safe, they’re more open to change, more willing to contribute, and better equipped to navigate uncertainty.
-Without this foundation, even the best change initiatives can falter.
+It's all about psychological safety.
+Because when people feel safe, they’re more open to change, more willing to contribute, and better equipped to navigate uncertainty.
+Without this foundation, even the best change initiatives will falter.

 Your communications will be more powerful, the more authentic you can be.